MattCzyr/NaturesCompass/README.md

 # Nature's Compass

-Nature's Compass is a Minecraft mod that allows you to search for a biome and view information about it.
+Nature's Compass is a Minecraft mod that allows you to search for a biome's location anywhere in the world and view information about it.

 [Downloads and more information on Curse](https://minecraft.curseforge.com/projects/natures-compass)